|Academic Policy and Procedures

 Project, Thesis and Dissertation Grades

-Grades for these are S or U until completion.
-Students who do not complete a thesis, project or dissertation in a semester, regardless of accumulated credits, must register again for at least 3 credits of thesis, project or dissertation in the following semester.
-Grades of S or U cannot be changed after a semester is over to show retroactive completion and to avoid additional registrations that are required.
+Grades for these courses are S or U until completion.
+Students who do not complete a project, thesis or dissertation in a semester, regardless of accumulated credits, must register again for 3 credits of project or thesis, or at least 1 credit of dissertation (per program requirements) in the following semester.

 Final Grades in Project, Thesis and Dissertation